Internal

 concerning harassment, assault, or misconduct by employees.

-identify as women facing harassment, assault, discrimination, or
+persons who identify as women facing harassment, assault, discrimination,

-the above categories will not be dealt with by the ICC and will be forwarded to
+outside the above categories will not be dealt with by the ICC and will be

 - The Committee shall